Wednesday, September 27, 2017

 anatomy & physiology!
 (Andrea Vesalius: De Humani corporis fabrica, 1543)

-the treatise is based on his Paduan lectures, during which he deviated from common practice by dissecting a corpse to illustrate what he was discussing. here we see a careful examination of the organs and the complete structure of the human body.
+De Humani Corporis is based on his Paduan lectures, during which he deviated from common practice by dissecting a corpse to illustrate what he was discussing. here we see a careful examination of the organs and the complete structure of the human body.

 the honor of these skillful & detailed studies goes to Jan van Calcar.
 De Humani Corporis would not have been possible without the many advances made during the Renaissance, including both the artistic and technical development of printing.